-Searching for the right data integration platform?
+Searching for the right data integration tool?
 Look for the one that can support both offline big data analytics, and online operational intelligence.

 Table of Contents